fluid-project/kettle/docs/ConfigsAndApplications.md

 Infusion [documentation site](http://docs.fluidproject.org/infusion/development/).
 Kettle components are currently derived from the base grade `fluid.component`, so you can ignore for these purposes the parts of the Infusion documentation relating to model and view components.

-Note that Kettle configs need not code for Kettle applications.
+Note that Kettle configs can represent any Infusion applications; they are not restricted to representing just Kettle applications.
 Their structure is freeform, other than the top level derived from `fluid.component`, and they may be used to encode any Infusion application as a component tree.